Obvio

 Adding your Obvio Event to AEvent

-Setting up the Date/Time, Designing your Dashboard, and creating your Zoom Area/s. (link to Obvio Initial Dashboard Creation Tutorial ).
+Step #1 - Create your Event inside Obvio, Set the Date/Time, Design your Dashboard, and create your Zoom Area/s.
+Link to Obvio Initial Dashboard Creation Tutorial ).

-If you are hosting multiple "Rooms or Stages" please create your Zoom Areas with a naming structure that you can follow when attaching this event to your AEvent timelines.
+If you are hosting multiple "Rooms or Stages" for this event, please create your Zoom Areas with a naming structure that you can follow when attaching this event to your AEvent timelines.

 (Each Zoom Room will need a separately attached event within AEvent.
 We'll get into that in the next tutorial).